We suggest arriving 15 minutes early to get the form done in time for your appointment.

 The practitioner returns to remove your needles, answer any questions, and to give you a treatment plan.

 Treatment plans vary based on the intensity of the issue and how long you've had it for.
 They are usually daily, bi-weekly or weekly and then taper down as the symptoms improve.

 Payments are made post-treatment by interac, credit card, cash, or cheque.
-We use Square, and they take *most* tap/chip cards but not all.
-So, we're sorry in advance about that!
+We use Square, and they take most tap/chip cards.

 When getting up, leave the chair as it is.
 Our practitioners must inspect and reset it for the next patient.

 Enjoy the Aftermath